Pura Vida & Farm-Powered Inspiration: Highlights from the 2026 Costa Rica Agritourism Tour

 Day Six — Jaco Beach & Leisure

-A full day on the Pacific Coast offered sun, surf, and reeled-in inspiration.
-You could stroll along renowned Jaco Beach, embark on a catamaran tour, or simply soak in the relaxed beach culture that makes agritourism destinations memorable.
+A full day on the Pacific Coast offered sun, surf, and inspiration.
+You could stroll along renowned Jaco Beach, take an ATV ride through the rainforest, or see monkeys up close on a river boat ride, or simply soak in the relaxed beach culture that makes destinations memorable.

 Day Seven — Farewell, Pura Vida!